amehi0index/amehi0index/README.md

 ![Amelia hill](https://user-images.githubusercontent.com/49414147/147899225-085916eb-4b86-4f24-8345-b9a1de7e02c4.png)
 Hello, World!
 My name is Amelia and I am currently a computer programming student and a self-taught frontend web developer.
+My current objectives are to continue to grow my fullstack skills, find employment as a web developer, and to collaborate on some impactful open source projects.

 ### <span style="color:blueviolet">Technologies</span>